m6thu/Plasmid_ST_Permutation_Test/README.md

 ### Method <a name ="method"></a>

-This section describes the algorithm used to perform this permutation test in diagrams.
+What it does is, it looks for the likelihood of finding the same plasmid in different STs within the same patient.
+Potential horizontal transfer is defined as the likelihood of finding the same plasmid across other STs in the same patient.
+To quantify this, scoring for each patient and sample population is defined as such:

 <center><img src="./images/horizontal_method_table_minus1.png" width="600"></center>

+Each patient has some amount of STs, and multiple samples of each ST. Consider 1 to mean, in that sample the plasmid we are looking for is found, and 0 to mean not found.
+This can be used to consider phenotypes in the same way, 1 if phenotype is present, 0 if not.
+Because we only care whether an ST ever has the plasmid at any point in time or not, STs are OR across samples.

+A patient score is then calculated for each patient by simply finding the average of the result OR across samples minus 1 to both nominator and denominator.
+This gives us a score on the range of 0-1, where 0 means no plasmid is present in the patient in any ST, and 1 means the patient has the plasmid in question in all STs found in the patient.

+A group score used to compare between the actual data and distribution of shuffled STs (n = 10,000) is calculated by finding the average score among only patients that have a patient score > 0 (has the plasmid at least once in some ST at some time).

+Permutation shuffling is done by only shuffling samples in their own ST as in the picture.

 <center><img src="./images/constrained_ST_shuffle.png" width="600"></center>

-What it does is, it looks for the likelihood of finding the same plasmid in different STs within the same patient.
+P-value obtained from one-tailed test.

+<a name ="data_structure"></a>
-### Data Structure <a name ="data_structure"></a>
+### Data Structure

 [data structure w/ context]